junwenleong/gradient-hessian-free-optimisers/README.md

 2. Simulated Annealing
 3. Nelder-Mead Algorithm

+#### Motivation
-Derivative-free optimization does not use derivative information in the classical sense to find optimal solutions: Sometimes information about the derivative of the objective function is unavailable, unreliable or impractical to obtain.
+Derivative-free optimization does not approach optima using derivative information in the classical sense: in certain cases information about the derivative of the objective function is unavailable, unreliable or impractical to obtain.

 #### Contents of this report:
 * Algorithm implementations and the effects of their parameters